gem5/gem5-resources/src/riscv-fs/riscv-ubuntu-22.04-24.04/BUILING.md

 You can watch the installation with a VNC viewer.
 See [Troubleshooting](#troubleshooting) for more information.

-## Changes from the base Ubuntu 22.04 image
+## Changes from the base Ubuntu 22.04 and 24.04 image

 - The default user is `gem5` with password `12345`.
 - The `m5` utility is renamed to `gem5-bridge`.